nus-cs2103-AY1718S2/addressbook-level4/collated/functional/jingyinno.md

     }

     /**
-     * Checks if the command specified is valid command and the alias specified is not a command word.
+     * Checks if the command specified is an existent command and the alias specified is not a command word.
      */
     private void checkForValidCommandAndAlias() throws CommandException {
         if (!commands.contains(toAdd.getCommand())) {